 I’ve given presentations and writing workshops at schools and libraries across Canada, and at conferences and events including The Word on the Street, the SCBWI Canada East Regional Conference, MASC Young Authors’ and Illustrators’ Festival, the Blue Met Children’s Festival, TD Children’s Book Week, the Hackmatack Author Tour, Gaspesie Bookfest, and the Vancouver Island Children’s Book Festival.

-My author visits can be tailored to your time slot, from 45 minutes to 75 minutes, or extended with the addition of a writing activity and follow-up workshop.
+Virtually or in person, I use a PowerPoint slide show to animate my talks.
+Presentations can be tailored to your time slot, from 45 minutes to 75 minutes, or extended with a follow-up writing workshop.

-Check out a list of my Author Visit Presentations.
+Check out a list of my most popular Author Presentations.

-Every workshop includes at least one mini-lesson on the theme, and I illustrate my points wth a PowerPoint slide show.
-A SmartBoard, HD monitor, or projector and screen are required.
+Every workshop includes at least one mini-lesson on the theme.
+Virtually or in person, I illustrate my points wth a PowerPoint slide show.

-Check out a list of my Writing Workshops.
+Check out a list of my most popular Writing Workshops.

 I’ve twice been a presenting author at MASC’s Young Authors and Illustrators Festival, an annual three-day Ottawa event that provides writing workshops to hundreds of keen students in the region.